Protect your home against opportunist burglars by remembering to ‘lock up, lights on’ when the clocks go back and the nights draw in.

 - Play our interactive game 27 Station Road where you are the detective at the scene of a house burglary.
 Explore the property and uncover clues about how the burglar broke in − and what the householder could have done to keep them out.
 Exploring the game will help users review their own security and put measures in place to prevent a burglary happening in their own home.

-If you would like to read further advice, or if you need to report a burglary to us, please visit our dedicated burglary page.
+If you would like to read further advice, or if you need to report a burglary to us, visit this page.

 Beat the bogus caller